FreeCAD/FreeCAD-documentation/wiki/Glossary.md

 {{defn|defn=A [Part](Part_Workbench.md) [workbench](#Workbench.md) tool that performs a [Boolean operation](#Boolean_Operation.md) on selected shapes.}}

-{{term|1=Unstable}}
+{{term|Unstable}}

-{{defn|1=A nickname for a very recent version of the FreeCAD software.
+{{defn|defn=A nickname for a very recent version of the FreeCAD software.
 This version will contain many changes recently implemented by the developers.
 It does not typically fail or produce wrong results, but it has not completed testing.}}

 {{term|Upgrade|content=[Upgrade](Draft_Upgrade.md)}}